-It also suggests that there could be more reasons as well – a mountain of recent discoveries seems to be demonstrating how little we really know about the processes of evolution.
-This recent green anole lizard study suggests that when a species is put under heavy pressure to adapt or survive, there is more going on than simply killing off the least fit of the species: at least some species can actively evolve to quickly adjust to threatening circumstances.
+It also suggests that there could be more reasons behind evolution than we’re currently aware of – a mountain of recent discoveries seems to be demonstrating how little we really know about the evolutionary processes.
+This recent green anole lizard study suggests that when a species is put under heavy pressure to adapt or survive, there is more going on than simply killing off the least fit of the species: at least some species can positively or proactively evolve to quickly adjust to threatening circumstances.
 The difference between these perspectives could be monumental.
 Survival of the fittest may push a species to the edge of extinction and changes necessary to thrive may take several generations to start manifesting.
 This new evidence suggests that creatures can evolve in a very short number of generations – and it isn’t simply a matter of killing off the weak – it is a matter of evolving a strength so that you do not become too weak to survive.
-Undoubtedly, there may be instances when both evolutionary paths are followed at the same time – and perhaps both of these may apply at the same time where a regulatory gene has already provided the avenue for adaptation.
+Undoubtedly, there may be instances when both evolutionary paths are followed at the same time – and perhaps both of these could occur at the same time when a regulatory gene has already provided the avenue for adaptation.

 I’m excited about the possibilities.
 Sure, everyone likes to see the movie where the scary aliens almost – but not quite – wipe out planet earth.
-Wouldn’t it be more interesting if every time we thought we had them licked, they evolved in such a way as to entirely change the game?
+Wouldn’t it be more interesting if every time we thought we had the aliens licked, they evolved in such a way as to entirely change the game?
 If we want to be boring, we could use time-proven gimmicks to make sequels (camera pans to an egg that wasn’t destroyed; it begins to glow and hatch at the end of the movie).
 In the alternative, we could let them win for a change.
 Okay – scratch that, that will never sell well … but it might be more interesting than egg cliches.